Russian, English subtitles

 "A MASTERPIECE... a real life Beckett play, set God knows where, about an old, ugly brother and sister suspended in a life of desperation, hatred, loneliness and derangement."
 (Lynne Truss, The Times)

 "The Belovs are Russian, uniquely so, and yet they are universal in their joy, sorrow, frustrations as they grapple unequally with the sheer grinding hardship of life... [the film] marks Kossakovsky as a director of enormous skill."
 (Cork Examiner)

 "An outstanding documentary.
 Russia will see itself in such a way as it has never been seen before in this genre."
 (Moscow News)

 "Deceptively simple, the film touches upon a rich interplay of human and social issues with elegance and charm."
 (Edinburgh Film Festival 1994)

 Awards: Golden Centaur, Critics' Prize and Ecumenical Prize, St. Petersburg 1993; International Jury Prize and Ecumenical Jury Prize, Nyon 1993; Joris Ivens Award, Amsterdam 1993; Audience Award, Leipzig 1993

 Sponsor von BEST.DOKS 20/20

-English title: The Belovs.
+English/Original Title: The Belovs.
 German title: Die Belovs.
 Camera: Leonid Konovalov, Viktor Kossakovsky.
 Sound: Galina Pocelueva.
 Editing: Viktor Kossakovsky.
 Production: Lendok Studios.
 Length: 60 min.
 International Sales: Viktor Kossakovsky